TudorOrban/Angust/crates/angust_core/README.md

 For comprehensive and up-to-date documentation, please visit our [official documentation website](https://TudorOrban.github.io/Angust).
 This website is the primary source for all documentation related to Angust, including API references, tutorials, and examples.

-### Status
-In mid stages of development.

 ### Contributing

 All contributions are warmly welcomed.
 Head over to [CONTRIBUTING.md](https://github.com/TudorOrban/Angust/blob/main/CONTRIBUTING.md) for details.

 ### License

 Angust is licensed under the MIT License.
-See the [LICENSE](https://github.com/TudorOrban/Angust/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/TudorOrban/Angust/blob/main/LICENSE.md) file for more details.